Marie Louise Island

 Marie Louise Island is a low-lying coral island in the Amirantes group of the Outer Islands of the Republic of Seychelles, in the western Indian Ocean, with a distance of 308 km south-west of Victoria, Seychelles.

 History

 The Island was named by the Chevalier du Roslan in 1771 after his ship Marie Louise.
 Since the end of the 19th century, the island has been leased and inhabited without interruption.
 In 1905, the population numbered 86.
 There was an export of 3500 tons of guano that year.
 Guano had been the main economy until 1963, when still 3000 tons were produced.
 Additional products were copra and dried fish.

 In the 1980s there have been attempts in developing the island into a tourist destination.
 Some bungalows were constructed.
 The attempts failed because of air traffic limitations due to the large number of seabirds.
 Additionally, aircraft landing is difficult, because of the steep coast that is littered with rocks.

-In 2012 the government established a new prison on the island.
+The prison on Marie Louise built in 2012 to house mostly convicted drug traffickers closed down in 2017.
+The prison facilities will be used by the Seychelles Defence Forces for the training of recruits.